 The majority of ride on toys you come across will be made of plastic.
 It’s great because it’s fairly durable, comes in lots of colours, are lightweight and is usually the cheapest option.
 Classics like this Thomas the Tank Engine ride on* are popular.
 The Little Tikes Cozy Coupe* is another classic plastic ride on but they are large so it’s one you’ll need plenty of room for and you may prefer to keep outside.

 Wooden Ride On Toys

 If you’re keen to avoid plastic, there are lots of wooden options you could consider.
 They tend to be heavier and more expensive than their plastic counterparts but are likely to last well and be less of an eyesore in your living room.
-If you want something fairly small this Ladybird is a great choice*. if you want something really special then this fire engine* is amazing.
+If you want something fairly small this Ladybird is a great choice*. if you want something really special then this Roadster* is amazing.
 It’s expensive but can be good value if your child has siblings to pass them on to.
 They also sell well secondhand.

 Electric Ride On Toys

 If you fancy splashing out, then you could consider an electric toddler car.
 They are great fun and toddlers usually love them but you will need a good amount of space to get the best out of them.
 Most electric ride ons are either quad bike style* or made to look like miniature real cars.
 Bear in mind that electric ride on toys will need their battery charged so can sometimes be out of action at the time your toddler wants to play.

 Swivel ride ons are moved by the child turning the wheel from side to side which creates forward motion In a way I’m not scientific enough to understand.
 They are fun for much longer than an average ride on but it usually takes toddlers a while to get the hang of them.
 You’ll also need a good amount of space as they need to build up momentum.
 Swivel cars* are great for older toddlers and preschoolers and they also offer walker/ride on hybrid* for older babies/younger toddlers.